DamnWidget/glosarium/README.md

 Instalation
 -----------

+Install with pip:

+    $ sudo pip install glosarium

-Donwload or clone the repository and install like any other Python package with:
+You can also donwload or clone the repository and install like any other Python package with:

     $ sudo python setup.py install